LLC S Corp C Corp: Everything You Need to Know

 LLCs can also choose to remain unincorporated and treated as a disregarded entity for taxation purposes.
 The assets of LLC members are protected from liability with the LLC structure just like with corporations, but they don't have as many options for larger company growth and stock.

 If you need help with an LLC, S Corp, or C Corp, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.